khuevu/khuevu.github.com/content/2013-02-15_firefoxOs-galaxynexus-review.md

 *Inside an app*

 The overall experience is that it is still buggy and slow.
-My experience is short-live as there is a bug in which Firefox OS doesn't support soft buttons for phone without hardware button.
+My experience is short-live as there is a bug in which Firefox OS does not support soft buttons for phone without hardware button.
 So I have no way to go back to home screen other than restart the phone.
 If you up to the challenge and believe in the future of Firefox OS, you should try fixing this bug.